Joeslinky/FleetCommander/README.md

 ## Key Features

-- **Comprehensive Vehicle Management:** Easily access drive recordings, screen recordings, and error logs via FleetManager.
+- **Comprehensive Vehicle Management:** Easily access drive recordings, screen recordings, and error logs via Fleet Manager.
 Keep informed and in control of your driving data.
 - **Advanced Destination Setting:** Set your destinations directly from your iPhone.
 Simplify your journey planning, whether it's a routine trip or a new route.
 - **Real-Time Syncing:** Experience seamless synchronization with your C3 device.
 FleetCommander adapts in real-time to changes in your plans.
 - **Intuitive User Interface:** Enjoy a user-friendly interface that is both simple and powerful, suitable for tech enthusiasts and casual users alike.